jmcamachor1/WIDISBOT/README.md

 ## Model

 This app makes use of two models.
-Currently they aren't available on this github but you can ask for it to the authors of the paper.
+The model used depends on the version of the input Tweet Object.

 ## Use

-In order to use this app it is needed to have prepare a suitable python enviroment.
-Follow the next steps to install it using a conda enviroment.
+In order to use this app it is needed to prepare a suitable python environment.
+Follow the next steps to install it using a conda environment.

 In the Anaconda Terminal (or Linux and Mac Terminal).
-Initialize a new enviroment:
+Initialize a new environment:
 ```
 conda create --name {env_name}
 ```